 a) Successful completion at the post‐secondary level, and within the past two years of a Legal Administrative Assistant certificate program that includes a practicum.
 Also one year of relevant work experience is preferred.

 b) Two years legal secretarial experience and current employment in a law firm.

 Sumbit your complete application package to the Office of the Registrar (OReg).

 Funding: This program will not normally be eligible for financial aid.

 Textbooks: Contact UFV Bookstore

 Your application will be reviewed by the Continuing Studies department.
 If entrance requirements (1 - 6) above are met, you will be contacted for an interview with the instructor.

 Once you have been accepted into the program, you may register.
-Full fees for each course taken are due at this time.
-Course offerings and fees found on UFV academic timetable.
+All fees are due at the time of registration.